§ Grants & compliance

 Will Defra accept an optical porosity figure as evidence?

-SFI evidence asks for photographs and a written description.
-A porosity figure with the photograph it was derived from strengthens the description because it’s reproducible.
+Defra evidence packs ask for photographs and a written description.
+A porosity figure paired with the photograph it was derived from is stronger than a written description alone, because it is reproducible.
+The figure substitutes the subjective bit of the description with a number any auditor can verify.

 How many photos do I need per hedge?